 Traditionally, mochi was made by pounding steamed rice in a large wooden mortar with a wooden mallet.

 Nowadays, many people use electric rice cookers or food processors to make mochi.

 Bread Maker with Mochi Setting

 So, now that we know what mochi is, do bread makers have the capability to make this delicious treat?
 The answer is yes!

 Most bread makers in Japan have a mochi-specific setting.
 As mochi is such a popular food in Japan, I’m sure this comes as no surprise.

-Japanese bread makers all have the standard bread options, such as white and whole wheat bread, but they also have settings that I bet many of us haven’t been before.
+Japanese bread makers all have standard bread options, such as white and whole wheat bread, but they also have settings that I bet many of us haven’t seen before.
 These include settings for rice bread, mochi, sweet potatoes and even red beans.

 Bread makers from Japan tend to have a lot more functions than the machines we are used to seeing and are better for fermentation.

 So, if you love mochi and are looking for a bread maker that has a mochi setting, you should be able to get your hands on a Japanese bread machine pretty easily.
 Do keep in mind that the instructions might be in Japanese.